finos/legend/docs/studio/create-flat-data-schema.md

 * `scope` required property that specifies the scope of the section.
   Options are:
   * `scope.default;` use this unless you want a specific alternative
-  * `scope.forNumberOfLines = n;` if the section spans an exact number of lines
+  * `scope.forNumberOfLines: n;` if the section spans an exact number of lines
-  * `scope.untilLineEquals = 'END';` if the section spans until a marker line of the specified text
+  * `scope.untilLineEquals: 'END';` if the section spans until a marker line of the specified text
   * `scope.untilEof;` if the section spans for the remainder of the data

 ### Common Data Properties